![Currencyfreaks free currency conversion to get currency fluctuation data and historical forex exchange rate][image1]

-Have you ever considered integrating a currency converter into a Node.js application using Express?
-CurrencyFreaks has a free and reliable API to help more apps that need real-time currency conversion.
-This blog will show you the ‘CurrencyFreaks Free Currency Converter API’ integration with Node JS.
-We’ll make sure it’s simple and efficient.
+Have you ever thought of having a currency converter integrated into a Node.js application using Express?
+CurrencyFreaks offers an open and trusted API.
+It supports more applications that require real-time currency exchange.
+This blog will show you the ‘CurrencyFreaks Free Currency Converter API’ integration with Node.js.
+We will ensure that it is easy and effective.

-We will walk you through setting up your Node.js environment, fetching live exchange rates using Axios, and handling API responses effectively.
+We will also guide you in configuring your Node.js environment, fetching live exchange rates with Axios, and handling API responses.

-If you're exploring other backend implementations, you can also check out our Python-based currency converter integration guide.
+In case you are looking at other backend implementations, you can also see our Python currency converter integration guide.

 How to Integrate Currency Converter API in Node.js (Step-by-Step)

-Below are the simple steps to achieving CurrencyFreaks integration with Node JS.
+The following are the basic steps for CurrencyFreaks integration with Node.js.
 Let’s get started.

 Get Your API Key

 Get your API key by creating an account at https://currencyfreaks.com/.
-You can log in to the dashboard where you will see the API key.
-You will see something like this:
+You will be able to log into the dashboard.
+You will be able to see the API key.
+You will see this type of dashboard:

 SSL encrypted API key for e commerce platforms key features

-👉Access all CurrencyFreaks endpoints with the CurrencyFreaks documentation.
+👉Go to all CurrencyFreaks endpoints using the CurrencyFreaks documentation.

 Set Up Node.js Environment for Currency API Integration

-First, ensure you have Node.js installed, then set up a new Node.js project.
-Run the commands below in the Command Prompt and open it inside Visual Studio Code.
+To begin with, make sure you have Node.js installed.
+Then configure a new Node.js project.
+Run the commands below in the Command Prompt.
+Open it inside Visual Studio Code.

 mkdir currency-converter-node